openaps/AndroidAPSdocs/docs/Getting-Started/How-can-I-help.md

 **I can write code!
 How do I participate?**  Yay!
 Look at the issues, ask in the gitter channel, there is always a lot to do!
 Pick a small task at first and do your first pull request! :)

+**I know the system and can write documentation!** or **I do speak multiple languages and whant to translate the documentation**
+Great, this is a highly appreciated thing and a good way to pay it foreward!
+The gitter channel regarding the wiki can be found here: https://gitter.im/AndroidAPSwiki/Lobby
+A guide how to do commits can be found here: https://openaps.readthedocs.io/en/latest/docs/Resources/my-first-pr.html#making-your-first-pr-pull-request (OpenAPS documentation but same applies for AndroidAPS).

 **I've got cash I'd like to donate, how do I do that?**  PayPal: donations@androidaps.org
 **What is the money used for?** The money is NOT paid to anyone for their work!
 It is used to keep the costs for the developers low when organizing meetings.
 We try to be very transparent.
 This is what is currently planned:
   * European Dev Meetup in Prague end of May 2018: